Shots Fired (TV series): Reception

-Emily VanDerWerff of Vox gave Shots Fired a 3 out of 5 rating, calling it "generally excellent", and said "Shots [Fired] aims to be American Crime or The Wire.
+Emily VanDerWerff of Vox gave Shots Fired three out of five, calling it "generally excellent", and said "Shots [Fired] aims to be American Crime or The Wire.
 It doesn't get there.
 The new limited series is a handsomely directed, nicely acted, overly complex mess."
-Praised were the characters and the premise, while also noting that "the show waters down interesting ideas at every turn...by the time I reached Shots Fireds 500th scene with too-loud music meant to tell me how to feel about what was happening, I wanted to be watching anything else."
+Praised were the characters and the premise, while also noting that "the show waters down interesting ideas at every turn...by the time I reached Shots Fireds 500th scene with too-loud music meant to tell me how to feel about what was happening, I wanted to be watching anything else".

-The LA Times said the miniseries has ambitions to be "something big...like ABC's American Crime or FX's American Crime Story...in practice, it plays more like True Detective, Junior Grade."
-The romantic plot lines were criticized, saying "major and minor characters rapidly fall into bed, more to get some sex into the story than anything to do with the characters or the case at hand."
+The LA Times said the miniseries has ambitions to be "something big...like ABC's American Crime or FX's American Crime Story...in practice, it plays more like True Detective, Junior Grade".
+The romantic plot lines were criticized, saying "major and minor characters rapidly fall into bed, more to get some sex into the story than anything to do with the characters or the case at hand".
 Praise was directed towards its premise and acting, but its dialogue was negatively received, concluding that "Shots Fired lumbers as an issue drama".

-Ben Travers of IndieWire gave the show a positive review, calling Shots Fired "messy but ambitious," with comparisons to American Crime and American Crime Story, "engaging", and "(mostly) well-executed", adding that the miniseries "stands out for the right reasons."
-Travers praised Lathan's performance as Ashe Akino, but added that her subplots push the show "into extreme melodrama, and make for a jarring change of pace."
-While criticizing the potential romantic subplots for Preston Terry and Ashe and stating "a few characters are reduced to representatives", Travers praised the miniseries' plot and its ability to "skirt...[tricky] questions."
+Ben Travers of IndieWire gave the show a positive review, calling Shots Fired "messy but ambitious", with comparisons to American Crime and American Crime Story, "engaging", and "(mostly) well-executed", adding that the miniseries "stands out for the right reasons".
+Travers praised Lathan's performance as Ashe Akino, but added that her subplots push the show "into extreme melodrama, and make for a jarring change of pace".
+While criticizing the potential romantic subplots for Preston Terry and Ashe and stating "a few characters are reduced to representatives", Travers praised the miniseries' plot and its ability to "skirt...[tricky] questions".
 He gave the show a "B−" grade.

-Hungry Watching gave the show a "C+" grade and called the show "timely and compelling", but also said it has a "lack of excitement that leaves me with no real compulsion to keep watching."
+Hungry Watching gave the show a "C+" grade and called the show "timely and compelling", but also said it has a "lack of excitement that leaves me with no real compulsion to keep watching".

-Vulture praised the show's ambition and "solid" cast, saying "Lathan [gets] the sort of lead role her charisma has long demanded."
-Further praise was made towards her character's unpredictability and the miniseries' musical choices for the soundtrack, while also finding Shots Fired to become "less daring and more predictable when it goes into procedural mode."
+Vulture praised the show's ambition and "solid" cast, saying "Lathan [gets] the sort of lead role her charisma has long demanded".
+Further praise was made towards her character's unpredictability and the miniseries' musical choices for the soundtrack, while also finding Shots Fired to become "less daring and more predictable when it goes into procedural mode".

-Deadline reviewer Dominic Patten said the miniseries "stays too close for comfort" and "doesn't ultimately take off much beyond the bounds of Big 4 procedurals."
+Deadline reviewer Dominic Patten said the miniseries "stays too close for comfort" and "doesn't ultimately take off much beyond the bounds of Big 4 procedurals".
 Patten also called the show "good and smart", but lamented that it didn't take more risks.